KELECHIDAVIS/DEFECT/results_log.md

 progressive benchmark in which health conservation across sequential fights creates meaningful performance separation."

-This is your core motivation for the three-fight benchmark and it is now supported by a complete 6-agent comparison table.
+This is your core motivation for the four-fight benchmark and it is now supported by a complete 6-agent comparison table.

 ---